CLAM-community/CLAM-community.github.io/docs/index.md

     to improve the community (e.g., event suggestions, community structure).
     Our hope is that as this space matures that the governance structure can become more diverse so that we can promote a wider range of ideas, and be more representative of the community.
+We aim to raise this at the town hall at the Ocean Sciences Meeting in 2026.